Sports Vision Testing

 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

-Contact our optometrists today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Fox Vision Development Center provides Advanced Sports Vision Training for patients from Latham, Albany, Glens Falls, Troy, and throughout New York.
+Contact our optometrists today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Our practice serves patients from Latham, Albany, Glens Falls, and Troy, New York and surrounding communities.